GLOSSARY

 Three-phase current - basics, structure and significance for the power supply

 In contrast to direct current, where the direction of current remains constant, or single-phase alternating current, three-phase alternating current is more powerful and is therefore used in industry, trade and increasingly also in the private sector.
+In modern electricity grids, this system forms the basis for the reliable supply of energy to cities, businesses and households.
+Three-phase current demonstrates its advantages over other electrical systems, particularly when it comes to transmitting large amounts of power.

 Voltage, current and phases in the system